-11. Pallet labels
+11. Logistics labels (SSCC)

 Pallets and other transport units must be labelled with a GS1 logistics label and an example of one is given overleaf.
+The number used is a unique tracking number called a Serial Shipping Container Code (SSCC).
+Do not confuse this with the American term Shipping Container Code (SCC).
+See Glossary of Terms page 48.